stevearc/oil.nvim/README.md

 This adapter allows you to browse files over ssh, much like netrw.
 To use it, simply open a buffer using the following name template:

 ```
-nvim scp://[username@]hostname[:port]/[path]
+nvim oil-ssh://[username@]hostname[:port]/[path]
 ```

 This may look familiar.
-In fact, this is the exact same url format that netrw uses.
+In fact, this is the same url format that netrw uses.

 Note that at the moment the ssh adapter does not support Windows machines, and it requires the server to have a `/bin/bash` binary as well as standard unix commands (`rm`, `mv`, `mkdir`, `chmod`, `cp`, `touch`, `ln`, `echo`).